 Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 Wear full body protective clothing with breathing apparatus.
 Prevent, by any means available, spillage from entering drains or water course.
 Use water delivered as a fine spray to control fire and cool adjacent area.
 Fire/Explosion Hazard Combustible.
 Slight fire hazard when exposed to heat or flame.
 Heating may cause expansion or decomposition leading to violent rupture of containers.
 On combustion, may emit toxic fumes of carbon monoxide (CO).
-Combustion products include: carbon dioxide (CO2) phosphorus oxides (POx) sulfur oxides (SOx) metal oxides other pyrolysis products typical of burning organic material.
+Combustion products include: carbon dioxide (CO2) other pyrolysis products typical of burning organic material.
 May emit poisonous fumes.
+May emit corrosive fumes.
 CARE: Water in contact with hot liquid may cause foaming and a steam explosion with wide scattering of hot oil and possible severe burns.
 Foaming may cause overflow of containers and may result in possible fire.